 Your arthritis healthcare team

-A range of health professionals are able to help you manage your arthritis.
-These may include:
+A range of health professionals are able to help you manage your arthritis, including:

 - general practitioner (GP) – your GP is central to your care and will help you manage day-to-day, as well as helping you access other health professionals and services

-- rheumatologist – a doctor who specialises in diagnosing and treating problems of the joints, immune system and bones
+- rheumatologist – a doctor who specialises in diagnosing and treating musculoskeletal conditions

 - dietitian – will provide information and advice on food and nutrition